Ahmed97777/Planora/README.md

 The main dashboard displaying projects and tasks organized in a Kanban board.
 Tasks are grouped by status (**To Do / In Progress / Done**) with visible priorities, actions (Edit, Delete) and due dates (highlighted in red if overdue in **To Do** or **In Progress**).

+View 1 of showing task distribution:

 ![Kanban Board Overview 1](./screenshots/Kanban-Board.PNG)

+View 2 of showing task distribution:

 ![Kanban Board Overview 2](./screenshots/Kanban-Board%202.PNG)

+All Projects view:

 ![Kanban Board Overview all](./screenshots/All%20Projects%20Kanban-Board.PNG)